exakat/exakat-docs/Reference/Rules/Classes/UsedMethods.rst

 Used Methods
 ++++++++++++

-  Those methods are used in the code.
-This analysis is mostly useful for its contrary.
+  Those methods are used in the code: this means they have a definition and at least one call.
+They may have more than one call too.
+This analysis is mostly useful for detecting unused methods.

 .. code-block:: php